petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/password-policies.md

 Password policies can be applied to the whole instance, to organizations, or to individual users.

-Delectable Bonsai needs different password policies for its two instances.
+Clarity Vision Solutions needs different password policies for its two instances.
 For the public website, the defaults work except they want to add some syntax rules to encourage users to choose more secure passwords.
-For Breakfast, the internal intranet, they want more security: syntax rules, password history, expiration, and lockout.
+For Glance, the internal intranet, they want more security: syntax rules, password history, expiration, and lockout.

 ## Setting the Password Policy for the Public Website